Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Experiments

 \subsection{Baselines}

-To benchmark our method for noisy sensor trajectory denoising and out-of-sight trajectory prediction, we select a range of baseline models, covering foundational approaches as well as state-of-the-art methods.
-The baselines include the following:
+To evaluate our method for noisy sensor trajectory denoising and out-of-sight trajectory prediction, we include a diverse set of baselines spanning classical sequence models and stronger recent approaches.
+The compared methods are: